lets-cli/lets/docs/docs/basic_usage.md

 title: Basic usage
 ---

 We will start with a simple example here.
-More advanced usage you will find in [Advanced section](advanced_usage.md)
+More advanced usage you will find in the [Advanced section](advanced_usage.md).

 Assume you have a `node.js` project.